OpenBB-finance/OpenBB/website/content/excel/usage/basics/index.md

         ```

     :::tip
     If you want to skip a parameter just use semi-colon (or comma depending on your number separator) without any value.
-In example 3. we are skip the first parameter (provider) and the second parameter (symbol).
+In example iii. we are skip the first parameter (provider) and the second parameter (symbol).
     :::